 What is Switchgear?

-Definition: The apparatus used for switching, controlling and protecting the electrical circuits and equipment is known as switchgear.
+Definition of Switchgear: The apparatus used for switching, controlling and protecting the electrical circuits and equipment is known as switchgear.

 The term ‘switchgear’ is a generic term that includes a wide range of switching devices like circuit breakers, switches, switch fuse units, off-load isolators, HRC fuses, contactors, miniature circuit breakers, ELCBs, GFCIs etc.